 - Strongly Agree = 5, Agree = 4, Neutral = 3, Disagree = 2, Strongly Disagree = 1

-Scorecard Admins can perform the following tasks related to Scorecard Answer Profiles:
+A Scorecard Admin can perform the following tasks related to Scorecard Answer Profiles:

 - Are deliveries made on time?